webriots/coro/README.md

 - Always call `cancel()` when you're done with a coroutine to prevent resource leaks
 - Coroutines can propagate panics through the `resume` function
-- Use the `-ldflags=-checklinkname=0` flag when running tests
-- Go's native coroutines are used via the `//go:linkname` directive

 ## Contributing